brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 **B** sings the Doxastikon.
 This means that on Saturday evening Choir **B** **** should start the Aposticha, since there are 4 stichera.
 On Weekdays there are only 3, and so Choir **A** starts the Aposticha.
 In this way each Choir sings one of the two Doxastika.

-In some monasteries the Â‘leadingÂ’ choir changes at Vespers each Saturday, the cycle beginning at the Matins of Pascha.
+In some monasteries the ‘leading’ choir changes at Vespers each Saturday, the cycle beginning at the Matins of Pascha.

 The Apolytikia are should be sung in the same way by the two Choirs.

-On Sundays and Feasts, the Â‘ResurrectionÂ’ Theotokion of the Apolytikion is always sung in the Tone of the
+On Sundays and Feasts, the ‘Resurrection’ Theotokion of the Apolytikion is always sung in the Tone of the

 **immediately preceding** **** Apolytikion.
 This means that on Saturday evening the Theotokion may not be the one in the Tone of the week.

-In the monasteries of the Holy Mountain it is customary for the following dialogue to be added at the end of the Dismissal, before the final Â‘Through the prayersÂ…Â’:
+In the monasteries of the Holy Mountain it is customary for the following dialogue to be added at the end of the Dismissal, before the final ‘Through the prayers…’:

 ****